tc39/proposal-decorators/README.md

 ### Adding initialization logic with `addInitializer`

-The `addInitializer` method is available on the context object that is provided to the decorator for every type of value _except_ class fields.
+The `addInitializer` method is available on the context object that is provided to the decorator for every type of value.
 This method can be called to associate an initializer function with the class or class element, which can be used to run arbitrary code after the value has been defined in order to finish setting it up.
 The timing of these initializers depends on the type of decorator:

-- Class decorator initializers are run _after_ the class has been fully defined, and _after_ class static fields have been assigned.
+- **Class decorators**: _After_ the class has been fully defined, and _after_ class static fields have been assigned.
-- Class element initializers run during class construction, _before_ class fields are initialized.
+- **Class static elements**
-- Class _static_ element initializers run during class definition, _before_ static class fields are defined, but _after_ class elements have been defined.
+  - **Method and Getter/Setter decorators**: During class definition, _after_ static class methods have been assigned, _before any_ static class fields are initialized
+  - **Field and Accessor decorators**: During class definition, immediately _after_ the field or accessor that they were applied to is initialized
+- **Class non-static elements**
+  - **Method and Getter/Setter decorators**: During class construction, _before any_ class fields are initialized
+  - **Field and Accessor decorators**: During class construction, immediately _after_ the field or accessor that they were applied to is initialized

 #### Example: `@customElement`